- Page Count: 400

 The alleged killer is none other than Cohen McKay, her father’s former apprentice.
 The only friend she’s ever known.
 The boy she once loved who broke her heart.
 She must go on a dangerous quest in a world of warring kingdoms, mad kings, and dark magic to find the real killer.
 But Britta wields more power than she knows.
 And soon she will learn what has always made her different will make her a daunting and dangerous force.

-The first half of the story did a great job setting the tone for the series by establishing the war, the two kingdoms, and that one kingdom accepts magic while the other persecutes it.
-Britta wanders around the wilderness a lot with a hot guy, but there’s no risk of instalove because she already has history with him (such a nice change).
-Then the second half of the story seriously picks up and starts weaving different storylines together and flipping everything you thought you knew around.
-Also, I LOVED two of the secondary characters so, so much.
+The first half of the story set the tone for the series by establishing the war, the two kingdoms, and that one kingdom accepts magic while the other persecutes it.
+Britta wanders around the wilderness a lot with a guy, but there’s no instalove because she already has history with him.
+Then the second half of the story picks up and starts weaving different storylines together and flipping everything you thought you knew around.
+I really loved two of the secondary characters!

-The worldbuilding was solid and there was seriously never a single moment I was bored because the writing flowed so well.
 I was also pretty impressed with how this story managed to be well-rounded while still setting up a ton of leads for the sequels!
-The last few sentences were bit of a cliffhanger, but also made the next book way more interesting.
-I just hope I don’t have to wait 1.5 years for it…
+The last few sentences were bit of a cliffhanger that made the next book WAY more interesting.
+Pretty sure one of these stars is just for that ending!

 Thank you to the publisher for sending me an ARC!